Kathy Yelick Testifies on 'Big Data Challenges and Advanced Computing Solutions'

 Contact: John German, firstname.lastname@example.org, +1 510-486-6601

-Kathy Yelick, Associate Laboratory Director for Computing Sciences at Berkeley Lab, was one of four witnesses testifying before the U.S. House of Representatives’ Committee on Science, Space and Technology at 7 a.m.
+Kathy Yelick, Associate Laboratory Director for Computing Sciences at Berkeley Lab, was one of four witnesses testifying before the U.S. House of Representatives’ Committee on Science, Space, and Technology at 7 a.m.
 PDT / 10 a.m.
 EDT on Thursday, July 12.
-The discussion focused on on big-data challenges and advanced computing solutions.
+The discussion focused on big-data challenges and advanced computing solutions.

-Data-driven scientific discovery is poised to deliver breakthroughs across many disciplines, and the U.S. Department of Energy, through its national laboratories, is well positioned to play a leadership role in this revolution.
+Data-driven scientific discovery is poised to deliver breakthroughs across many disciplines, and the U.S. Department of Energy, through its national laboratories, is well-positioned to play a leadership role in this revolution.
 Driven by DOE innovations in instrumentation and computing, however, the scientific data sets being created are becoming increasingly challenging to sift through and manage.

-Big data challenges are often characterized by the 4 Vs: volume (the total size), velocity (the speed at which it is being produced), variability (the diversity of data types) and veracity (noise, errors and other quality issues).
+Big data challenges are often characterized by four Vs: volume (the total size), velocity (the speed at which it is being produced), variability (the diversity of data types) and veracity (noise, errors and other quality issues).
 Scientific data has all of these, and DOE’s user facilities are a big source of the challenges and opportunities to use large data sets for new discoveries due to increasing data rates, reduced costs of collecting data and total data volumes.

 Machine learning represents a promising approach for analytics in science, complementing but not replacing modeling and simulation.
 In her testimony, Yelick discussed the emerging role of machine-learning methods that have revolutionized the field of artificial intelligence and may similarly impact scientific discovery.
 She talked about how Berkeley Lab and other national laboratories are applying machine learning tools and techniques to better analyze these data sets and empower scientists to ask and answer increasingly complex questions.